zio/zio-sql/docs/overview/index.md

     (customerId ++ dob ++ fName ++ lName ++ verified ++ created)
   .values((UUID.randomUUID(), LocalDate.ofYearDay(1990, 1), "Ronald", "Russell", true, ZonedDateTime.now()))
 ```
+Compiler verifies your inserts and your query fails with compile-time error at any of the following situations:
-In case you mess up the order of values - like e.g. you put Boolean where String is expected - or you don’t specify all the not null columns of the table, above query fails with compile-time error.
+- you mess up the order of values - e.g. you put Boolean where String is expected
+- you don’t specify all the not null columns of the table
+- you try to insert to columns from another table

-Some  details about syntax: *insertInto* method takes two value parameters.
-One is our table *customers* that we created before in *Table description* section.
-The other is an *HList like* collection of Expr’s, called *Selection*.
+Some  details about syntax: `insertInto` method takes two value parameters.
+One is our table `customers` that we created before in *Table description* section.
+The other is an *HList like* collection of Expr’s, called `Selection`.
 You create it by appending Exprs with “++” operator.
-*values* method takes a Tuple6 of type (UUID, LocalDate, String, String, Boolean, ZonedDateTime).
+`values` method takes a Tuple6 of type (UUID, LocalDate, String, String, Boolean, ZonedDateTime).
 The required tuple is dependent on combination of Exprs.
-Just like with normal sql insert, you could swap *fName* with *dob* Expr and corresponding values and your query will work just fine.
+Just like with normal sql insert, you could swap `fName` with `dob` Expr and corresponding values and your query will work just fine.
 Compiler will only let you build such queries that won’t explode in runtime (in case you described your table correctly of course ! )

-If we need to insert multiple values at once, all we need to do is to create any *Seq* of tuples and stick it into the overloaded *values* method.
+If we need to insert multiple values at once, all we need to do is to create any `Seq` of tuples and stick it into the overloaded `values` method.
 ```scala
 val data =
         List(